 Oregano is commonly known as the “pizza spice”.
 The herb-aromatic fragrant herb is an indispensable part of the modern kitchen, although this plant has only been used for about 200 years for seasoning.
 As a remedy, however, oregano was widely used by the ancient Greeks.

 Mugwort is one of Hildegard’s healing plants that is often forgotten.
 Due to the very bitter taste and bitter aromatic fragrance, it is not as popular as the comparatively mild and versatile herbs such as dill, basil, or oregano.
 When adding mugwort to your dishes, use sparingly.
-Even small amounts of this spice are sufficient to flavor your food vigorously and give it a spicy and slightly bitter taste.
+Even small amounts of this spice are sufficient to flavor your food vigorously and give it a spicy and slightly bitter taste, while still providing the healthy benefits of bitters.

 23. Coriander leaves (Cilantro)